 Winning the title at Old Trafford

 Seeing Man United win the Treble was bad, and losing 6-1 to them at Old Trafford might have felt even worse.
-But they would soon enjoy the sweet, sweet taste of redemption.
+But Arsenal would soon enjoy the sweet, sweet taste of redemption.

-In 2002 Arsenal won their final 13 league games in unstoppable fashion, culminating in a 1-0 victory at Old Trafford, sealing the title in enemy territory.
+In 2002 the north Londoners won their final 13 league games in unstoppable fashion, culminating in a 1-0 victory at Old Trafford, sealing the title in enemy territory.

 Sylvain Wiltord scored the winning goal, with Nwankwo Kanu leaping over his head in delirium during the celebrations, creating an iconic image.
 It didn’t get much sweeter than that.